internetarchive/heritrix3/docs/index.rst

 .. note::

-   Most Heritrix documentation currently lives on the
+   More Heritrix documentation currently lives on the
    \ `Github wiki <https://github.com/internetarchive/heritrix3/wiki>`__.
    We're in the process of editing some of the structured guides and migrating them here.